 Stress and anxiety are common experiences for most people.
 In fact, 70% of adults in the United States say they feel stress or anxiety daily.
-Right now, however, with the spread of coronavirus and the myriad of other things happening, anxiety levels are particularly high and life is especially stressful.
-Now is when self-care routines really matter, so we decided to put together the ultimate stress combating morning routine, to get you starting your day on the right foot.
+During times of high stress is when self-care routines really matter, so we decided to put together the ultimate stress combating morning routine, to get you starting your day on the right foot.
 Choose to do just a few or all of the activities in your morning routine, and it will ensure a relaxed start to your day.

 Writing things down is a great way to handle the stresses of life.
 The tangibility of getting them out of the mind and onto the page can help us let them go.
 Journaling around your stresses is one approach, another is jotting down what you’re grateful for.
 Gratitude may help relieve stress and anxiety by focusing your thoughts on what’s positive in your life, and helping to identify all the resources you have available to cope with the stress you’re experiencing.
 Check out our blog on the powers of gratitude journaling here.
 Journaling does not need to take long – between 5 and 15 minutes is enough.

 Meditation is another well-researched stress-relieving practice that has been proven for decades, to relieve stress in both the short and long term.
 Meditation can be kept really simple, it doesn’t need to be complicated, and even a few minutes of practice per day is enough.
 There are many excellent apps with guided meditations that take the guesswork out of the process and allow you simply to relax and enjoy.